 First of all, it should be said that this is definitely not a children’s book.
 It is a plea from an animal (A white Boxer named Dori) to humans to be kinder and more understanding in the treatment (or rather, mistreatment) of all animals, but especially those raised to be eaten by us.
 Dori’s human, Meg, has thoroughly instructed her in the ways of humans and the ills of the meat industry, among other ecological concerns.
 Dori, of course, does not fully understand all of Meg’s tirades because, of course, she’s a dog.
+She needs someone to look after her, to give her some Dr. Marty Pets supplements to keep track of her health and to help live her best life.
 The book is a cleverly disguised way to get the message across that living the ethical vegan life is not that difficult once you know all the facts, and this book is full of them.
 As a vegan, it helped to affirm my choice not to eat “anything with a mother or a face” while informing me of other areas I could be more vigilant in, such as clothing choices and moving earthworms off the pavement back onto the grass so they don’t fry.

 Here’s a small excerpt which gives you an idea of the way Dori thinks and writes as well as the content: